Bengal Sultanate: Foreign relations

 During the latter part of his reign, Shamsuddin Ilyas Shah established amicable diplomatic relations with Firuz Shah Tughluq.
-The both courts exchange of gifts, with Ilyas Shah sending elephants to the Delhi court in return for Turkish and Arabian horses.
+The two courts exchanged gifts, with Ilyas Shah sending elephants to the Delhi court in return for Turkish and Arabian horses.
 Sultan Ghiyasuddin Azam Shah sponsored the construction of madrasas (Islamic theological schools) in the pilgrimage cities of Makkah and Madinah.
 The schools became known as the Ghiyasia Madrasa and Banjaliah Madrasa.
 Taqi al-Din al-Fasi, a contemporary Arab scholar, was a teacher at the madrasa in Makkah.
 The madrasa in Madinah was built at a place called Husn al-Atiq near the Prophet's Mosque.
-Several other Bengali Sultans also sponsored madrasas in the Hejaz.
+Several other Bengali sultans also sponsored madrasas in the Hejaz.

 In Africa, Sultan Ashraf Barsbay of Egypt sent the Bengali Sultan a robe of honour and a letter of recognition.
 There are also records of envoys from the East African city-state of Malindi being hosted in the Bengali court.
 Animals constituted a significant part of tributes in medieval courts.
 The East African envoys brought giraffes, which were also noticed by the Chinese envoys in Bengal.
-In Central Asia, there are records of contacts between Sultan Jalaluddin Muhammad Shah and Sultan Shahrukh Mirza of the Timurid Empire.
-In Southeast Asia, European accounts refer to the presence of a large number of Bengali merchants in the Malacca Sultanate.
+In Central Asia, there are records of contacts between Sultan Jalaluddin Muhammad Shah and Sultan Shah Rukh of the Timurid Empire.
+In Southeast Asia, European accounts refer to the presence of many Bengali merchants in the Malacca Sultanate.
 The merchants were wealthy shipowners.
 It is yet to be ascertained whether these merchants had a significant role in the Sultan's court.
 Ship-owning merchants were often royal envoys.
 Contacts between Bengal and the Bruneian Empire and the Sumatran Aceh Sultanate are recorded in Chinese accounts.
 Arab traveller and scholar Aḥmad ibn Sulaymān ibn Aḥamd al-Tarūjī (d.
-1410), who visited Bengal mentioned the country very prosperous.
+1410), who visited Bengal, mentioned the country was very prosperous.

 Within the subcontinent, Bengal had both tense and peaceful relations with the Delhi Sultanate and the Jaunpur Sultanate.
 The Delhi Sultanate initially received tributes from the Bengal Sultanate between 1353 and 1359.
 Tributes stopped after a war and peace treaty in 1359.
-Sultan Ghiyasuddin Azam sent envoys to the neighboring Jaunpur Sultanate.
+Sultan Ghiyasuddin Azam sent envoys to the neighbouring Jaunpur Sultanate.
 He sent elephants as gifts to Sultan Malik Sarwar Khwajah-i-Jahan.
 The two sultanates fought a war between 1415 and 1420.
 The end of the war brought a long period of peace between the neighbouring states.
 In 1494, the Jaunpuri Sultan Hussain Shah Sharqi was given refuge in Bengal after being defeated by the Lodi dynasty of Delhi.